 Courgette in a cake?
 These cupcakes combine courgette with lime to make tangy, moist muffins that are perfect served with a cuppa.
 It's a great way to sneak some veggies into the kids' diet - shhh, we won't tell if you won't!

 Get the recipe: Courgette and lime muffins

 Who needs butter when you can use olive oil instead?
 This recipe swaps the fats and adds the zest of a lemon for extra zing.
-You’ll feel weird using oil and first but we guarantee you’ll be pleasantly surprised with the results.
+You'll feel weird using oil at first but we guarantee you'll be pleasantly surprised with the results.

 Get the recipe: Citrus olive oil cake

 Turn your cupcakes into quirky hamburgers!
 A delicious, double chocolate chip cookie as the 'burger' and honey cupcakes halved as the 'buns'.
 Sprinkle with sesame seeds and ta-dah, you've got hamburger cupcakes - the kids will love them!

 Get the recipe: Hamburger cupcakes

 If you love a classic apple crumble after your roast on a Sunday then you're going to want to make these treats again and again!
 A sweet apple sponge, custard buttercream and buttery crumble topping - what more could you want?

 Yes, this really is a tomato soup cake!
 The tomato adds a red tint to the sponge along with making it extra moist and spongy.
 Dusted in icing sugar, this recipe is a quirky keeper!